colinbut/pokedex/README.md

 ### View

-Freemarker template engine is used to render views of the resources in a nicely representation for display.
+Freemarker/Mustache template engine is used to render views of the resources in a nicely representation for display.